Pylons/pyramid/docs/designdefense.rst

 what it does and how it works.
 The authors of :app:`Pyramid` understand the ZCA deeply and can read code that uses it as easily as any other code.

-But we recognize that developers who my want to extend the framework are not as comfortable with the ZCA registry API as the original developers are with it.
+But we recognize that developers who might want to extend the framework are not as comfortable with the ZCA registry API as the original developers are with it.
 So, for the purposes of being kind to third-party :app:`Pyramid` framework developers in, we've drawn some lines in the sand.